-Given the large range of situations where this spectrum of diseases occurs, as well as the different groups of vector arthropods involved, it is important to have a range of vector control tools available in order to achieve the best results.
-Bayer Environmental Science is well positioned in this regard, with a broad portfolio of solutions offering flexibility in choice to suit most situations.
+Given the large range of situations where this spectrum of diseases occurs, as well as the different groups of vector arthropods involved, it is important to have a portfolio of vector control tools available in order to achieve the best results.